Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Unwitting Instigator of Doom: The flashback in "Helga on the Couch" shows that it was Harold's teasing of Helga's crush on Arnold that caused her to develop Hidden Heart of Gold-hiding facade and become a Loving Bully to Arnold.

 - Vague Age: The writers seem to flip-flop between having Harold a few years older, or the same age as Arnold and his friends.
-In one episode he is shown to have gone to preschool with them yet in others he's 13 and was Held Back in School.
-Knowing Harold, it's possible that he failed preschool.
+In one episode he is shown to have gone to preschool with them and looked preschool aged, yet in others he's 13 and was Held Back in School.

 - Vocal Evolution: The pitch of his voice remained consistentnote , but developed a raspier sound post-season 1.